knope-dev/knope/CONTRIBUTING.md

 }
 ```

-This test is expected to be defined within a "test directory," which contains the following:
+This test must be in a "test directory," which has the following:

 1. An `in` directory with all the files that the command needs to run.
-   These will be copied to a temporary
-   directory.
+   `TestCase::run` will create a temporary directory, copy the contents of `in` into it, and run the command from there.
 2. An `out` directory, if the command should alter the files in `in`.
+3. If the command should succeed (exit with a 0 status code):
-3. A `stdout.log` file if the command is expected to succeed and produce an output.
+   1. A `stdout.log` file if the command produces an output.
-4. A `dry_run_stdout.log` file if the command should also be run with `--dry-run` to snapshot the output.
+   2. A `dryrun_stdout.log` file if `.run()` should _also_ execute the command with `--dry-run` to snapshot the output.
+4. If the command should fail (exit with a non-0 status code):
-5. A `stderr.log` file if the command is expected to fail and produce an error message.
+   1. A `stderr.log` file if the command should fail and produce an error message.
+   2. A `dryrun_stderr.log` file if `.run()` should _also_ execute the command with `--dry-run` to snapshot the output.

-If neither of `stdout.log` or `stderr.log` are present, the test is expected to succeed and produce no output.
+If neither of `stdout.log` or `stderr.log` are present, the command should succeed and produce no output.

 `TestCase` leverages [snapbox](https://crates.io/crates/snapbox) under the hood, so you can set `SNAPSHOTS=overwrite` to
 update the snapshots if you've made changes to the test.